sheyijojo/Docker_CERT/3-Docker-engine-security/3-resource-limits-cpu.md

 ## Kernel detects the systen is out of memory
-If the kernel detects the system is out of memory, it startss killing processes on the host.
+If the kernel detects the system is out of memory, it starts killing processes on the host.

 ## How processes compete for CPU in Linux
 How is a single CPU shared between two processes?

-Processes do not run concurrently.
+- Processes do not run concurrently.
 It is allocating share of the CPU in microsecs

 ## what is respobsible for managing CPU resources, allocating the time and what not